Shadow Children: Supporting/Minor characters

 Mr. Talbot's wife and Jen's mother, Mrs. Talbot is a doctor.
 She has two sons, Brownley and Buellton, from a prior marriage.
 She first appears in Among the Brave; after meeting Trey, she abandons her home to live with Mr. Hendricks when the Population Police take over the government.
-She later appears in Among the Enemy to go with Matthias to rescue the two injured, Percy and Alia.
+She later appears in Among the Enemy to go with Matthias to rescue his two injured friends, Percy and Alia.
 Matthias assumes that she and his friends are killed by the Population Police, but is relieved to eventually learn that they all survived.